MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-as-part-of-an-operating-system-image.md

 To start, install and configure the operating system on a test computer.
 There are several free tools from Microsoft to help you do this, such as [Windows Assessment and Deployment Kit (Windows ADK)](https://go.microsoft.com/fwlink/p/?LinkID=312996) and [Microsoft Deployment Toolkit (MDT)](https://go.microsoft.com/fwlink/p/?LinkID=268150).

-### Step 2: Install Office 365 ProPlus for the image by using the Office Deployment Tool
+### Step 2: Install Microsoft 365 Apps for the image by using the Office Deployment Tool
 <a name="Step2"> </a>

 To install Microsoft 365 Apps on the test computer, first download the Office Deployment Tool from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).